tfpf/graph-plot/README.md

 # Introduction
 Customplot is a  wrapper around Matplotlib.
-It can be used to plot beautiful, publication-quality graphs, with can optionally be controlled in an interactive manner.
+It can be used to plot beautiful, publication-quality graphs, which can optionally be controlled interactively.

 ![Interactive Screengrab](gallery/00_interactive_screengrab.png)